 - 1. Warning - 2.
 Name on board - 3.
 Tick and yellow consequence 10 minutes at lunchtime or break time supervised by class teacher.
-Recorded in planner and on MIS system. - 4.
+Recorded on MIS system. - 4.
 Tick Red consequence 30 minutes Payback with KS leader.
-Recorded on MIS system and in planner by class teacher. - 5.
+Recorded on MIS system by class teacher. - 5.
 Tick removed from class to work in 'buddy' teacher's room.
 This will stop children being sent to stand outside a class room unsupervised with no work to do.
 Children should not be sent to SLT directly but can, if necessary, be sent to KS Lead.
 SLT should be last port of call in a staged process.